brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 snack break (b) I was moving too quickly (c) I was not focused on my footing.
 I heard some people on the trail talking/bragging about how often they were falling during the trip - my guess is that those people were hiking too fast.
-* Don't multi-task.
+* Walking on rough terrain requires focus to avoid injury.
+Don't multi-task.
 If you need to check your map, stop.
 If you need to take a drink, stop.
 If you need to text a shuttle driver, stop.
 * Don't underestimate the fall danger on blue-blazes or around water sources.
 Bring your poles and use caution even when you're not on the main line!
 Some of the most dangerous/slippery places were around awkward water sources.